My-Infra-Repos/AWS_terraform_EKS_cluster/kubernetes_execution/README.md

 # Kubernetes resources

-In this folder you will find the basic resources to deploy [an application that displays a message, the name of the pod and details of the node it's deployed to.](https://github.com/paulbouwer/hello-kubernetes)
+In this folder you will find the basic resources to deploy an application that displays an ngnix hello world image.
+Just copy this folder & execute below commands

 You can deploy the application in your cluster with: